Oriental rug: Knots

 Another variant of knot is known from early Spanish rugs.
 The Spanish knot or single-warp knot, is tied around one single warp.
 Some of the rug fragments excavated by A. Stein in Turfan seem to be woven with a single knot.
 Single knot weavings are also known from Egyptian Coptic pile rugs.

 Irregular knots sometimes occur, and include missed warps, knots over three or four warps, single warp knots, or knots sharing one warp, both symmetric and asymmetric.
-They are frequently found in Turkmen rugs, and contribute to the dense and regular structure of these rugs.
+They are frequently found in Turkmen rugs, and contribute to the dense and irregular structure of these rugs.

 Diagonal, or offset knotting has knots in successive rows occupy alternate pairs of warps.
 This feature allows for changes from one half knot to the next, and creates diagonal pattern lines at different angles.
 It is sometimes found in Kurdish or Turkmen rugs, particularly in Yomuds.
 It is mostly tied symmetrically.

 The upright pile of oriental rugs usually inclines in one direction, as knots are always pulled downwards before the string of pile yarn is cut off and work resumes on the next knot, piling row after row of knots on top of each other.
 When passing one's hand over a carpet, this creates a feeling similar to stroking an animal's fur.
 This can be used to determine where the weaver has started knotting the pile.
 Prayer rugs are often woven “upside down”, as becomes apparent when the direction of the pile is assessed.
 This has both technical reasons (the weaver can focus on the more complicated niche design first), and practical consequences (the pile bends in the direction of the worshipper's prostration).